ForgeRock/sdk-sample-apps/android/README.md

 - [**Kotlin Quickstart - `/kotlin-quickstart`**](./kotlin-quickstart/)

-  - An example Android project written in Kotlin making use of the SDK.
+  - An example Android project written in Java making use of the SDK.
 The sample supports the OOTB Login Journey with Username and Password. (https://docs.pingidentity.com/sdks/latest/sdks/tutorials/android/index.html)

 - [**Kotlin UI prototype - `/kotlin-ui-prototype`**](./kotlin-ui-prototype/)

-  - An example Android project making full use of the Ping SDK with a prototyping UI, written in Kotlin.
+  - An example Android project making full use of the Android SDK with a prototyping UI, written in Kotlin.
 Allows to explore the SDK uses in detail with example calls for running Journeys, getting OAuth2.0 tokens, User Info and more.
   (https://docs.pingidentity.com/sdks/latest/sdks/tutorials/android/index.html)